sergiusens/snappy-docs/build-snaps/ci-integration.md

 Once registered, you can find your project listed under [your account](https://launchpad.net/~/+related-projects).

-Now we'll configure the project to point at your existing Git repository:
+Now, configure the project to point at your existing Git repository:

 1. From your project's main page, follow the "Code" link under "Configuration options"
 1. Select "Git" under "Version control system"